ziyewang/MetaBinner/README.md

 # MetaBinner
 GitHub repository for the manuscript "MetaBinner: a high-performance and stand-alone ensemble binning method to recover individual genomes from complex microbial communities"

 MetaBinner consists of two modules: 1) “Component module” includes steps 1-4, developed for generating high-quality, diverse component binning results; and 2) “Ensemble module” includes step 5, developed for recovering individual genomes from the component binning results.
+MetaBinner is an ensemble binning method, but it does not need the outputs of other individual binners.
+Instead, MetaBinner generates multiple high-quality component binning results based on the proposed “partial seed” method, for further integration.
+Please see our manuscript for the details.

 <p align="center">
 <img src="https://github.com/ziyewang/MetaBinner/blob/master/figures/framework.png" width="550"/>